The Office of International Relations & Global Engagement answers frequently asked questions by international students.

 Arrange for your flight as soon as you know your report date.

 The nearest major airport is the Rapid City Regional Airport (RAP) in Rapid City, SD.
-Please contact the Office of International Studies with your flight information once you obtain your tickets.
+Please contact the Office of International Relations & Global Engagement with your flight information once you obtain your tickets.

 You can expect to experience fatigue and other physical symptoms due to long-distance travel and time changes.